snoyberg/snoyman.com/content/blog/type-safety-doesnt-matter.md

 There are plenty of improvements to be made in this code, but there's one blatant bug: my `useEffect` dependency list does not include `gameLevel`.
 This would be a bug at runtime: once the user's score is loaded for a level, we would never reload it despite moving on to other levels.
 This would be the kind of bug that is easy to miss during manual testing, and could end up in production pretty easily.

 Automated testing, unit tests, QA acceptance guidelines... basically everything around quality assurance will help ameliorate bugs like this.
-But static analysis does even better.
-This kind of code will immediately trigger lints saying "hey, I see you used `gameLevel` in your function, but you didn't list it in your dependencies."
-This is a prime example of moving a bug from runtime to compile time, preventing an entire class of bugs from occurring, and it didn't need any type safety to do it.
+But static analysis arguably does even better here.
+The above code will immediately trigger lints saying "hey, I see you used `gameLevel` in your function, but you didn't list it in your dependencies."
+This is a prime example of moving a bug from runtime to compile time (or at least development time), preventing an entire class of bugs from occurring, and it didn't need any type safety to do it.
 Sure, it doesn't eliminate every potential bug, but it does knock down a whole bunch of them.

 As you might imagine, this blog post was inspired by a specific set of problems I was running into at work.
 I thought about getting into those details here, and if there's interest I can write a follow-up blog post, but honestly the specific case isn't terribly interesting.
 My point here is the general principles: